The B-model connection and mirror symmetry for Grassmannians: Abstract

 \section{Abstract}

-We consider the Grassmannian $X=Gr_{n-k}(\C^n)$ and describe a `mirror dual' Landau-Ginzburg model $(\Xcheck , W_\qa:\Xcheck \to \C)$, where $\check X$ is the complement of a particular anti-canonical divisor in a Langlands dual Grassmannian $\Xcheckbar$, and we express $W$ succinctly in terms of Pl\"ucker coordinates.
-First of all, we show this Landau-Ginzburg model to be isomorphic to the one proposed by the second author in \cite{Rie:MSgen}.
-Secondly we show it to be a partial compactification of the Landau-Ginzburg model defined earlier by Eguchi, Hori, and Xiong \cite{EHX:GravQCoh}.
-Finally we construct inside the Gauss-Manin system associated to $W$ a free submodule which recovers the trivial vector bundle with small Dubrovin connection defined out of Gromov-Witten invariants of $X$.
-We also give a $T$-equivariant version of this isomorphism of connections.
-We conjecture that the free submodule above is isomorphic to the entire Gauss-Manin system (a tameness property for $W$).
-Our results imply a special case of \cite[Conjecture~8.1]{Rie:MSgen}.
-They also imply \cite[Conjecture~5.2.3]{BCKS:MSGrass} and resolve \cite[Problem 13]{prz09}.
+We consider the Grassmannian $X=Gr_{n-k}(\C^n)$ and describe a `mirror dual' Landau-Ginzburg model $(\Xcheck , W_\qa:\Xcheck \to \C)$, where $\Xcheck$ is the complement of a particular anti-canonical divisor in a Langlands dual Grassmannian $\Xcheckbar$, and we express $W$ succinctly in terms of Pl\"ucker coordinates.
+First of all, we show this Landau-Ginzburg model to be isomorphic to one proposed for homogeneous spaces in a previous work by the second author.
+Secondly we show it to be a partial compactification of the Landau-Ginzburg model defined in the 1990's by Eguchi, Hori, and Xiong.
+Finally we construct inside the Gauss-Manin system associated to $W_\qa$ a free submodule which recovers the trivial vector bundle with small Dubrovin connection defined out of Gromov-Witten invariants of $X$.
+We also prove a $T$-equivariant version of this isomorphism of connections.
+Our results imply in the case of Grassmannians an integral formula for a solution to the quantum cohomology $D$-module of a homogeneous space, which was conjectured by the second author.
+They also imply a series expansion of the top term in Givental's $J$-function, which was conjectured in a 1998 paper by Batyrev, Ciocan-Fontanine, Kim and van Straten.